SalomePlatform/adao/doc/en/tutorials_in_python.rst

 These examples are intentionally described in the same way than for the :ref:`section_tutorials_in_salome` because they are similar to the ones that can be treated in the graphical user interface in SALOME.
+A scripted form of a case built in the GUI can be obtained directly using the TUI export button
-The mathematical notations used afterward are explained in the section :ref:`section_theory`.
+|eficas_totui| integrated in the interface.
+The mathematical notations used
+afterward are explained in the section :ref:`section_theory`.

+Other simple examples, and their accompanying illustrations, are included at the end of the reference documentation of some algorithms.
+It is the case, in a non-limitative way, of  :ref:`section_ref_algorithm_3DVAR`, :ref:`section_ref_algorithm_KalmanFilter` and :ref:`section_ref_algorithm_ExtendedBlue`.

 .. _section_tutorials_in_python_explicit: